njm1796/CyberBootCampP1/README.md

 -	Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+-In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.
 Filebeat collects information on changes made to the file system.
 Metricbeat collects information on the metrics and statistics of the system.